 Why did you choose the UVA School of Education & Human Development for your program of study?

-What is the most significant thing that has shaped your time while you’ve been here?
+What is the most significant thing that has shaped your time here?

 What is one thing you learned during your studies that surprised you most?

-How are you feeling about being a member of the Class of 2021, completing your program during pandemic?
+How are you feeling about being a member of the Class of 2021, completing your program in the middle of a pandemic?

 What will you be doing next?

 Not much changes for me out of the gate professionally.
 I am going to keep laying roots in my role at the Law School and plan to take on more responsibilities and special projects.
 My wife and I are expecting our first child in June, and she has actually made me promise not to make any other big changes for a little while.
 I am happy to oblige!